 This Drexel Hill client needed sewer service but the price they were given was too high, so they called me.
-Watch this video on Youtube to see how I helped them, or watch it play on My Videos page.
-I’ll explain a lot there and then read the rest of the article.
+Watch this video on Youtube to see how I helped them.
+I’ll explain a lot there and then you can read the rest of the article.

 Dig Up the Sewer Pipe

 You see the footage of the sewage on the lawn, what a mess.
 The overall area affected was more than 100 square feet.
 It was such a dirty mess that the only way to dig it up was to rent that Kobuta from Home Depot, which took about 8 hours of digging with that machine.
 Digging out the area allowed us to look for damage and install the access port.